pond-saharat/Rummikub/README.md

 - **deck.py**: should initialise the card pool and contain the remaining cards after distributing.

 - **board.py**: should track which groups/runs are currently on the board.

+- **cardset.py**: should define a collections of cards. class `Group(CardSet)` is a collection with the same number, but their colours are different. class `Run(CardSet)` is a collection with consecutive numbers.